antosubash/abp-react/README.md

 ### Creating a new project

-Create a new project using the template
+Create a new project using the template:

 ```bash
 dotnet new abp-react -o my-project-name --apiUrl abp.antosubash.com
 ```

 > Note: You can use any name for the project.
-I used `my-project-name` for this example. keep in mind that the project name should be in kebab case (all lowercase and words separated by hyphens) because it will be used as the name of the packages org name.
+I used `my-project-name` for this example.
+Keep in mind that the project name should be in kebab case (all lowercase and words separated by hyphens) because it will be used as the name of the packages org name.

 ### Update the Environment Variables